The Prince and the Dressmaker by Jen Wang

 Reviewed from hardcover

-Queer Rep: Sebastian is, perhaps, the most visibly queer character graphic novels for children and teens has seen so far.
+Queer Rep: Sebastian is, perhaps, the most visibly queer character graphic novel for children and teens so far.
 The Prince and the Dressmaker luxuriates in the physical beauty of gendered clothing and the transformation possible through dress.
 In interviews, Jen Wang describes the story as one about gender expression, inspired in part by RuPaul’s Drag Race.

 For all the book’s focus on expression, Sebastian’s gender identity remains ambiguous.
 There’s no deep discussion about Sebastian’s self-definition or how he’d prefer to be understood by others.
 When Frances asks why Sebastian wears “girl clothes,” Sebastian explains that some days it feels right to wear boy clothes and he recognizes himself as a prince; other days, boy clothes don’t feel right, and he feels more like a princess (44).
 Elsewhere, he describes himself simply as a “prince who likes dresses” (252).
 The indeterminacy of language leaves room for interpretation.
-I wouldn’t have minded more about what Sebastian was experiencing, alongside the focus on what he was wearing, though I also appreciate the importance of stories where finding acceptance is more significant than cleaving to a label.
+I can appreciate the importance of stories where finding acceptance is more significant than cleaving to a label, but I wouldn’t have minded more about what Sebastian was experiencing alongside the focus on what he was wearing (as it is, a lot of how the reader understands Sebastian comes filtered through Frances).

 I think Wang does well to make the story tropey, embracing the historical setting as far as it serves her themes but allowing plenty of anachronism to keep it light-hearted.
 While most of these tropes build up a fairy-tale-like quality, some have the potential to rub the wrong way–most especially the trauma-drama of Sebastian’s forced outing.